-From a European perspective, a legal framework in this domain is the Council of Europe Convention for the Protection of Individuals with Regard to Automatic Processing of Personal Data (hereafter: "Convention 108") which is the "only legally binding multilateral agreement in the field of personal data protection" The Convention aims to protect Article 8 ECHR and act as a global information privacy standard Convention 108 and these two legal frameworks follow the same logic Convention 108 and these two legal frameworks follow the same logic Lamber States mandates some principles, rules and safeguards to be implemented in domestic law Law Son Intervention 108 and that even the
+From a European perspective, a legal framework in this domain is the Council of Europe Convention for the Protection of Individuals with Regard to Automatic Processing of Personal Data (hereafter: "Convention 108") which is the "only legally binding multilateral agreement in the field of personal data protection".
+The Convention aims to protect Article 8 ECHR and act as a global information privacy standard.
+EU data protection law has been influenced by the Council of Europe's Convention 108 and these two legal frameworks follow the same logic.
+The Convention, which was amended in 2018, and then signed by all EU Member States mandates some principles, rules and safeguards to be implemented in domestic law.
+It is worth mentioning that even the